 The aerial tram provides a bird’s eye view of Squaw Valley and takes riders up 2000 feet to High Camp at 8,200 feet where there is a pool and hot tub open seasonally, an ice skating rink, an Olympic museum and cafe.
 It’s hard to beat ice skating here on a sunny day.
 The aerial tram is open year round but you can also reach High Camp via the ski runs.

 Check the Squaw Valley and Alpine Meadows websites for current pricing and promotions.
 Check out kid-friendly review of Resort at Squaw Creek.
-Families can use our Check Pricing button for best pricing and availability.
+Families can Connect with a Family Travel Advisor for more assistance.

 Editor’s Note: Squaw Valley, Alpine Meadows and The Resort at Squaw Creek provided complimentary lodging, activities and meals on this trip.
 As always, our opinions on Ciao Bambino are our own.
 Photos by Kristi Marcelle